Major festivals in Japan

 These have the regional characteristics and attract many tourists.

-A lot of big snow statues are made in Odori Park.
+A lot of big snow statues are made in Odori Park in the center of Sapporo city.

 Most of them are modeled after famous buildings or popular characters.